semantic-release/semantic-release/docs/recipes/ci-configurations/github-actions.md

 ### `.github/workflows/release.yml` configuration for Node projects

 The following is a minimal configuration for [`semantic-release`](https://github.com/semantic-release/semantic-release) with a build running on the latest LTS version of Node when a new commit is pushed to a `master/main` branch.
-See [Configuring a Workflow](https://help.github.com/en/articles/configuring-a-workflow) for additional configuration options.
+See the [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) for additional configuration options.

 ```yaml
 name: Release